Limbuwan: Migration of the Limbus

 Archival research for the period 1830 to 1917 reveals that the British administrators were conscious that the Limbus were indigenous to Sikkim.
 Only small portion of Limbus migrated into Sikkim in 18th century.

-Following the end of Sikkim-Gorkha war at Limbuwan, the Gorkha officers started searching Limbus who had sided with the Sikkimese King or Sikkhim Kingdon.
-To weaken the Limbu collective power, Gorkha officers falsely accused of many Limbus of betraying Gorkha Kingdon; then, they captured, tortured, and executed a huge number of Limbus.
-Seeing this, all the Limbus who had fought against the Gorkhas by siding with the Sikkimese King, they assembled and decided to leave Limbuwan forever.
+Following the end of Sikkim-Gorkha war at Limbuwan, all the Limbus who had fought against the Gorkhas by siding with the Sikkimese King, they assembled and decided to leave Limbuwan forever.
 About 32,000 in number and migrated in three groups.
 The first group went to Sikkim and settles in Rung, Rhino and Magnesia villages, the second group migrated to Bhutan and settled in Kuching, Tendu, and Jumsa villages and third group migrated to Assam and settles in Beni, Kalchini and other Meche and Koch villages.